“To have nothing and no one but still carry on, though, that must take an even more serious kind of faith.”

 Note: I would like to thank the author, Michael Reed, for sending me a signed paperback copy of his novel.
 This did not affect my review in any way.

-Do you want to read Songs From Richmond Avenue?
-Share your thoughts in the comments section below!
+Do you like to read poetic books?
+How ’bout Songs from Richmond Avenue by Michael Reed?
+Let me know your thoughts in the comments section below!

 Michael Reed is a Texas journalist, meaning he lives in inexpensive apartments and drives paid-for used cars.
 He does not have a wife or children, which is probably best for all concerned, and has never owned a washer or drier, something he takes great pride in.
 This is the Southern Illinois University graduate’s first novel.